HowtoHow to choose and combine colors – A thorough analysis of color combinations. -Part 1

 To my knowledge: not a known color scheme.
 But here are four steps on how to achieve this palette.

 1. Pick two split-complementary colors.
 Make them both of a different category.
 Dark & Light or Vibrant & subdued.
-Dark Pink/Purple with Yellow, for example.
+Dark Pink/Purple with Bright Yellow, for example.

 2. Give one of the two colors a second color, darker or lighter (at least not of the same category).